johnylabs/vast-gpu-rental-node/gpu-tracker.md

-# 🖥️ GPU Tracker – LUX–Edificio–Core
+# 🖥️ GPU Tracker – vast-gpu-rental-node

-This document tracks all GPUs currently used in the LUX–Edificio–Core project, including their status, usage, ROI, and deployment notes.
+This document tracks all GPUs currently used in the vast-gpu-rental-node project, including their status, usage, ROI, and deployment notes.
 Updated manually per upgrade cycle.

 ---